War remnants museums IndoChina

 Khê Sanh Combat Base

-A Huey and a Chinook, stands guard under a rain laden sky.
+A Huey and a Chinook, stand guard under a rain laden sky.
 Khê Sanh, February 2025.

 U.S. ARMY Bell UH-1 Iroquois Huey 69-15883